๐Ÿ“— Create a library

 #

-# - $1: **argument name** _as type_:
+# - $1: **first argument** _as string_:

-# The description of the first mandatory argument.
+# description of the first argument

 # - $@: more args _as string_: